Diversity, Equity, and Inclusion in CLA

 As part of the College’s commitment to equity, diversity and inclusion, here are a few of the initiatives recently underway intended to strengthen that commitment.

 - The College created a new role of Associate Dean for Diversity, Equity & Inclusion.
-History Associate Professor Malinda Lindquist will begin a three-year appointment on June 21, 2021.
+History Associate Professor Malinda Lindquist began a three-year appointment on June 21, 2021.

 - Over 80 CLA staff and faculty members gathered virtually in August 2020 for our first annual Diversity, Equity, and Inclusion (DEI) Summit.
 The summit aimed to help connect resources and colleagues, discuss what has been successful in departmental DEI work, what challenges departments face in this space, and what the College could do to assist departmental DEI efforts.
 A similarly-attended summit was also held for CLA administrative units in October 2020.